dbierer/php-class-notes/httpd-with-http2-and-fcgi.md

 LoadModule http2_module modules/mod_http2.so
 Protocols h2 http/1.1
 ```
 The flag ```Protocols h2 http/1.1``` tells the server to try HTTP/2 first (h2) and if it fails fallback to HTTP/1.1.
-You can activate
-HTTP/2 without HTTPS by adding h2c in the list of protocols, but I beleive Firefox is the only browser supporting it.
+You can activate HTTP/2 without HTTPS by adding ```h2c``` in the list of protocols, but I beleive Firefox is the only browser supporting it and I wasn't able to make this work.

 After you restart Apache, you can inspect the header received from https://php.test.local and the protocol should be HTTP/2.